oscarlr/IGenotyper_depr/README.md

 | `<output>/tmp`         | Temporary files.
 Could be deleted.                   |

 ## Notes
 1. The most computationaly expensive step is turning the PacBio subreads to CCS reads.
-This usually takes 1 days with 10+ cores.
+This usually takes 1 day with 10+ cores.
 Of course, this depends on the coverage of the sample.